skip to Main Content

 Nevertheless, that’s not the point of Christmas.
 At least, not for the Christian.

 In fact, ironically, Christmas is when Jesus came on the scene and turned everything upside down— and through him we learn that the things of this life will never truly satisfy.
-And that’s okay.
-Life can be disappointing; the holidays can be disappointing.
+Life probably will be disappointing; the holidays might be too.
 Such is life on a fallen planet.
-But Christmas, on the other hand, ushers in a new and lasting hope that far surpasses what this life (and the holidays) have to offer.
+But Christmas, speaks to a new and lasting hope that far surpasses what this life (and the holidays) have to offer.

 Christmas Hope